jlarminay/Advent-of-Code-2023/README.md

 # Advent of Code 2023

 My submissions for the [Advent of Code 2023](https://adventofcode.com/2023).
+I will be primarily using JS for these problems.

 ## Requirements